SaraNek/Caesar_Cipher_Cybersecurity/readme.md

 # Caesar Cipher

 A simple Python program that encrypts text using the classic Caesar cipher technique.
-This is my first project as I start learning cybersecurity.
+This is my first project as I started learning cybersecurity.

 ## What is a Caesar Cipher?